jaka/node-red-contrib-pokeys/README.md

 ## Installation

-To install run the following command in your Node-RED user directory (typically `~/.node-red`):
+To install run the following command in your Node-RED user directory (typically `~/.node-red` *):
 ```
 npm i https://github.com/jaka/node-red-contrib-pokeys
 ```

+(*) This directory is created after node-red first run.